afragen/edd-sl-updater/readme.txt

 ### Theme Updater Example

-The following is an example of how it instantiate the updater from a theme.
+The following is an example of how to instantiate the settings/updater from a theme.
 It is run from the theme's `functions.php` file.
+This will provide a settings page for your theme too.

 	// Automatically install EDD SL Updater.
 	require_once __DIR__ . '/vendor/autoload.php';